Shia Islamism: Similarities, influence, cooperation

 Arguably the first prominent Islamist, Rashid Rida, published a series of articles in Al-Manar titled "The Caliphate or the Supreme Imamate" during 1922–1923.
 In this highly influential treatise, Rida advocated for the restoration of the Caliphate ruled by Muslim jurists and proposed Islamic Salafiyya movement revival measures across the globe to reform education and purify Islam.
 Ayatullah Khomeini's manifesto Islamic Government, Guardianship of the jurist, was greatly influenced by Rida's book (اسلام ناب) and by his analysis of the post-colonial Muslim world.

-Before the Islamic Revolution, Ali Khamenei, the man who is today's Supreme Leader of Iran, was an early champion and translator of the works of the Brotherhood jihadist theorist, Sayyid Qutb.
+Before the Islamic Revolution, Ali Khamenei, the man who served as Supreme Leader of Iran from 1989 to 2026, was an early champion and translator of the works of the Brotherhood jihadist theorist, Sayyid Qutb.
 Other Sunni Islamists/revivalists who were translated into Persian include Sayyid's brother, Muhammad Qutb, and South Asian Islamic revivalist writer Abul A'la Maududi along with other Pakistani and Indian Islamists.
 "These books became the main source of nourishment for Iranian militant clerics’ sermons and writings during the pre-revolution era."